selectel/external-dns-stackit-webhook/README.md

 ## Configuration

 The configuration of the Selectel webhook can be accomplished through command line arguments and environment variables.
-Below are the options that are available.
+Below are the options that are available in format `--cli-argument`/`ENVIRONMENT_VARIABLE`.

 - `--project-id`/`PROJECT_ID` (required): Specifies the project id to authorize.
 - `--account-id`/`ACCOUNT_ID` (required): Specifies the account id to authorize.